Skirlez/fabricated-exchange/README.md

 The mod attaches an "EMC" number value to every item.
 Some are worth more, some less.
 Transmute items and blocks into EMC, and EMC to different items you've obtained before.

-The mod is targetting 1.19.4.
-Once the mod is in a stable, feature complete state, I will port it to 1.19.2, 1.18.2, and then 1.16.5.
-Afterwards it will be upgraded to whatever versions after 1.19.4 that have the most mods.
+The mod is currently in beta.
+It is targetting 1.19.4.
+Once it is in a stable, feature complete state, I will port it to 1.19.2, 1.18.2, and then 1.16.5.
+Afterwards it will be upgraded to whatever versions after 1.19.4 that are most popular for mods.

 All of the assets were taken from https://github.com/sinkillerj/ProjectE.
 If the author(s) of the assets do not want this project using them, I will take the project